Chiefs’ Daniel Sorensen shines in Sunday Night Football win over Broncos - NewsBreak

 In recent weeks, defensive coordinator Steve Spagnuolo’s unit has turned things around and Sorensen had his best performance of the season in primetime Sunday night.

-Sorensen has seen his snap count decrease as fellow safety Juan Thornhill has filled in at the free safety roll.
+Sorensen has seen his snap count decrease as fellow safety Juan Thornhill has filled in at the free safety role.

-On Sunday against the Denver Broncos, the 8-year veteran intercepted a ball from quarterback Teddy Bridgewater and ran it back 75 yards for his fourth career pick six.
+On Sunday against the Denver Broncos, the eight-year veteran intercepted a ball from quarterback Teddy Bridgewater and ran it back 75 yards for his fourth career pick-six.
 He also stopped a crucial two-point conversion after Denver scored their lone touchdown of the game.

-“Guys can hang their head if things aren’t going right, especially if it’s as big as it was becoming, and he didn’t do that.
-He trusted himself.
-He trusted the coaches.
-He trusted the scheme and the guys around him.
-That’s not always the case,” head coach Andy Reid said.
-“We have a good locker room here.
-When we talk about that during training camp or when they start going through these ups and downs during the season, you need that.
-You cherish the guys that give others support.”

 “I’m more focused on how we played as a defense, how we played as a team.
 That’s more satisfying than anything…” Sorensen said after the game.
 “If you get a pick-six and lose, it doesn’t feel good.
 It’s good when you can play team, complementary football.
 I think we did that tonight, all three phases working together and coming up with the big win.”

-The Chiefs defense and special teams were able to force three turnovers, continuing to prove that they are trending in the right direction as we near the playoffs.
+The Chiefs defense and special teams were able to force three turnovers, continuing to prove that they are trending in the right direction ahead of the playoffs.

 Sorensen’s rough start to the season was highlighted by fans and media, but he said he never paid attention to those comments.